 Many people think of climbing as either an "extreme sport" or a children's playground activity.
 While fun and exciting, climbing is much more relaxed and the atmosphere at Aiguille is quite easy-going.
 It is also mistakenly believed that it requires great physical strength, however, many of our customers are first timers with minimal sports prowess.

 Everyone climbs at their own pace, and can choose to take things easy or challenge themselves with harder routes and problems.
 Plus, our friendly and knowledgeable staff make sure that you are welcomed and have all the resources necessary to begin your climbing adventure.
 Below, you will find information on the types of climbing that make up this great sport.

-Top Roping is the most common type of climbing at Aiguille and requires at least two participants: the climber and the belayer.
-The rope is suspended from an anchor at the “top” of a wall.
-One end is attached to the climber, the other end to the belay.
+Top Roping is one of the two types of rope climbing at Aiguille and requires at least two participants: the climber and the belayer.
+This system is more advanced than our Auto-Belays and requires a class in order to be used.
+The rope is suspended from an anchor at the "top" of a wall.
+One end is attached to the climber, the other end to the belayer.
 The belayer controls the rope as the climber ascends the wall.
 In the event of a fall, the belayer stops the climber’s descent.
 When the climber wishes to come down, either at the top or partway up the wall, the belayer lowers the climber back to the ground.
 If two people are climbing, they take turns belaying for each other.
 For those wishing to not climb, they may still belay for another climber.

 Classes are on Mondays at 11am, Tuesdays at 6pm, Wednesdays at 6pm, Thursdays at 5pm, Fridays at 6pm, Saturdays at 8pm, and Sundays at 6pm.